xrarch/aisix/README.md

 `dd if=/dev/zero of=disk.img bs=4096 count=1024`

-Then, run the following commands with the LIMN sdk folder in your current directory:
+Then, run the following commands, with the LIMN sdk folder in your current directory:

 Again, replace `disk.img` with the name of your disk image.